 2. Fast and easy editing

+With new channels, evolving buyer habits, and changing needs, the customer journey isn’t static, and therefore your customer journey mapping shouldn’t be either.
 You want the ability to change your journey maps quickly, in order to reflect new products, services or processes, or changing customer behaviours.
+As the customer journey evolves, so can you — meaning any actions you take will be as effective as possible.

 What’s a journey map if only you get to see it?
-Your chosen application should enable you to share your maps quickly and easily, with as many stakeholders as you want.
+Your chosen journey mapping software should enable you to share your maps quickly and easily, with as many stakeholders as you want.
+The customer experience should be something that’s owned by the entire company — from marketing and sales, to customer service and product.

-Along with shareability, you also want a tool that enables your team to collaborate in real time.
-It should be possible to set permissions for who can view, edit or create journey maps.
+Along with shareability, you also want a tool that enables your team to collaborate in real-time.
+It should be possible to set permissions for who can view, edit, or create journey maps.
+If you’re serious about improving the customer journey, then journey mapping should become a part of your daily routine, and not something that is done at the start of the year and forgotten about afterward.
+Turn your journey map into a living, breathing document that every team can access, learn from, and improve.

-A great customer journey mapping tool will integrate with your existing data sources, allowing you to feed in real customer sentiment into your journey maps.
+A great journey mapping tool will integrate with your existing data sources, allowing you to feed in real customer sentiment into your journey maps.
+By using data to inform your journey mapping, teams can have real confidence in the actions they take, removing any element of guesswork.
+Create a journey map based on real customer behaviour, emotions and attitudes backed up by data, rather than what you assume to be true.